noble-gase/ng/README.md

 # 氩-Ar

-[氩-Ar] A dark solarized theme for VSCode.
+[氩-Ar] A dark solarized theme for VSCode

 ## Installation